Tesla Cybertruck looks unbelievably cool in new off-road footage

 As for range, the Cybertruck is set to offer up to 500 miles – which is an equally mind-blowing figure given the state of the competition right now.

-Musk himself has already described his latest four-wheeled project as "a glitch in the Matrix" – but judging by this latest footage, the Cybertruck is looking more and more like an extremely exciting reality.
+Musk himself has already described his latest four-wheeled project as "a glitch in the Matrix" for the auto industry – and judging by this latest footage, the Cybertruck is looking more and more like an extremely exciting reality.